sergey-ko/skaskapro/_posts/2021-12-20-architecture-decisions-thoughts.md

 ## Safe play
 **No pain no gain** or **agile trap** quadrant.
 How is it *an agile trap*?
 All ADs that are made with only looking at current needs of the project.
-Is it bad – no. But this kind of decision making will probably make you start *v2.0* of your app much sooner than expected.
+Is it bad – no. But this kind of decision making фззкщфср will probably make you start *v2.0* of your app much sooner than expected.
 Reason - no **platform vision** in architecture.

 ## Vision
 Hardest one, because it’s easy to fail into *overengineering*.
-Example - migration from Docker Swarm into Kubernetes.
-Unless product really profits from this migration in near future (6-12 months) this might be an overkill.

 ## Overengineering
-Nothing wrong with this quadrant, unless all decisions end up here.
+Nothing is wrong with this quadrant, unless all decisions end up here.

 # Multiple ADs, not ONE
 ![multiple architecture decisions](assets/architecture-decisions/architecture-decisions-portfolio.png)

 # Value over time
 Good example is AD from *vision* quadrant.
-Rarely you can put them right in that quadrant from the very beginning.
+Rarely you can put all ADs right in that quadrant from the very beginning.
 Initially these decisions tend to move to *overengineering* quadrant first, and if team is lucky and persistent, it will eventually move to *vision*.

 ![architecture decisions value evolution over time](assets/architecture-decisions/architecture-decisions-value-evolution-over-time.png)